cochran4/digiBP/README.md

 # digiBP
-Data and analyses for supporting a digital self-report survey for measuring mood in bipolar disorder (digiBP).
-If you would like to use the digiBP survey (see image below), please cite the following paper:
+This repo contains data and analyses for supporting a digital self-report survey for measuring mood in bipolar disorder (digiBP).
+We have attached a MIT license to this repo, which gives individuals various permissions to use and modify the digiBP survey.
+If you would like to use digiBP (see image below), we only ask that you cite the following paper:

 Sagorac Gruichich, T., David Gomez, J.C., Zayas-Cabán, G., McInnis, M.G. and Cochran, A.L.
 (2021), A digital self-report survey of mood for bipolar disorder.
 Bipolar Disord, 23: 810-820. https://doi.org/10.1111/bdi.13058